 Molinism is named for the 16th-century Jesuit, Luis de Molina.
 Molinism is a system of thought that seeks to reconcile the sovereignty of God and the free will of man.
 The heart of Molinism is the principle that God is completely sovereign and man is also free in a libertarian sense.
 Molinism partly seeks to avoid so-called “theological determinism”: the view that God decrees who will be saved or damned without any meaningful impact of their own free choice.
 Today’s highest-profile defenders of Molinism are William Lane Craig and Alvin Plantinga.

 The primary distinctive of Molinism is the affirmation that God has middle knowledge (scientia media).
 Molinism holds that God’s knowledge consists of three logical moments.
 These “moments” of knowledge are not to be thought of as chronological; rather, they are to be understood as “logical.”
 In other words, one moment does not come before another moment in time; instead, one moment is logically prior to the other moments.
 The Molinist differentiates between three different moments of knowledge which are respectively called natural knowledge, middle knowledge and free knowledge.

 1. Natural Knowledge – This is God’s knowledge of all necessary and all possible truths: all things which “can be.”
 In this “moment” God knows every possible combination of causes and effects.
 He also knows all the truths of logic and all moral truths.
 This knowledge is independent of God’s will, a point few if any theologians would dispute.

-2. Middle Knowledge – This is God’s knowledge of what a free creature would do in any given circumstance: all things which “may be.”
-This knowledge is what philosophers call counterfactuals of creaturely freedom.
+2. Middle Knowledge – This is God’s knowledge of what a free creature would do in any given circumstance.
+This knowledge consists of what philosophers call counterfactuals of creaturely freedom.
 These are facts about what any creature with a free will would freely do in any circumstance in which it could be placed.
 This knowledge, like natural knowledge, is independent of God’s will.